21andrewchang/interviewbot/README.md

 A bot that can generate interview questions based on a directory of resumes.
 Give the bot a name of who you want questions for and it will look through their resume and generate interview questions specifically for them.
+You can also ask the bot to include the persons contact information such as email or phone number.
+An error will be returned if you ask for someone and the bot could not find a resume with their name.

 ### To Use